 Before you begin

-- A previously configured Access Gateway High Availability cluster with at least one worker.
+- You have a previously configured Access Gateway high availability cluster with at least one worker.

-- Internal IP addresses for all Access Gateway cluster members including admin node.
+- You have internal IP addresses for all Access Gateway cluster members including admin node.

 - VPC(s) being used by the Access Gateway cluster.

-- The external domain for the load balancer.
+- You have the external domain for the load balancer.
 For example oag-external.com.

-- Credentials for your DNS Service provider to create required A records.
+- You have credentials for your DNS Service provider to create required A records.